Dog Attacked By Porcupine: How to Remove Porcupine Quills From Dogs

 The best way to do this is to keep him on a leash when hiking or walking in areas where porcupines live.
 Your local dog park might be your dog's favourite place to run free, but it may also be a preferred habitat for porcupines.

 When walking through forested areas, keeps your dog nearby, even if they are off-leash.
 Research the wildlife in your area to find the most suitable places to let your dog off-leash safely.
-You can also train your dog to have good recall skills and follow commands, like leave it, to prevent your dog from getting too close to any wildlife.
+You can also train your dog to have good recall skills and follow commands, like "leave it", to prevent your dog from getting too close to any wildlife.

 2. Avoid High Activity Times